alibain/RI-binary-aqueous-solution/README.md

   solute mass fraction: for inorganic solutes the mass fraction of each ion is entered indivisually.

-  wavelength: wavelength in micrometers at which the refractive index will be calcualted.
+  wavelength: wavelength in micrometers at which the refractive index will be calcualted (Na D-line = 0.589 micrometers)